rxjs-blog/blog/blog-posts/takeuntil-takewhile/takeWhile-takeUntil-takeWhat.md

 ![takeWhile marble diagram, kindly provided by Michael Hladky](./assets/takeWhile.png) _takeWhile marble diagram, kindly provided by [Michael Hladky](https://twitter.com/Michael_Hladky)_

 The problem here is that `takeWhile` is intended to take an incoming notification and check a specified condition on it, which might lead to an unsubscribe.
-The important fact is, that `takeWhile` is triggered by the incoming notification and might unsubscribe afterwards. `takeUntil` in contrast is triggered by the passed `Observable`.
+The important fact is, that `takeWhile` is triggered by the incoming notification and might unsubscribe afterwards.
+In contrast `takeUntil` is triggered by the passed `Observable`.
 That's why `takeWhile` might cause several issues.
 So definitely, it needs a new notification to unsubscribe.
 Imagine having a long-living `Observable`.
 You will need one notification more with `takeWhile` than with `takeUntil`.
 Also, this additional notification can initiate multiple processes within your `Observable`.
 Imagine having code like this:

 ```ts